sarvesh2902/key-swap/README.md

 </p>

-KeySwap is a decentralized API key marketplace built on Ethereum, allowing sellers to rent out API keys and buyers to purchase them hassle-free using cryptocurrency.
+KeySwap is efficiently enabling Crypto Payments for Web APIs.
+Fundamentally, it is a decentralized API key marketplace built on Ethereum, allowing sellers to rent out API keys and buyers to purchase them hassle-free using cryptocurrency.

 ## Table of Contents